-Welcome to the 18th annual Autscape event!
+Welcome to the 19th annual Autscape event!
 This booklet contains most of what you need to know about the physical environment, social interaction, and the programme of activities at Autscape.
 Even if you've been before, it is worth a quick look to find out about this year's event and any changes.
-This is our first time at The Hayes Conference Centre, and the first in person Autscape in three years.
-We are looking forward to holding an event at this well-equipped venue.
-Please bear with us as we learn how to make the best use of the facilities.

-We take autistic people's needs and preferences into consideration in every aspect of planning and running each event, but that doesn't mean it will be a perfect fit for you.
+We consider autistic people's needs and preferences in every aspect of planning and running each event, but that doesn't mean it will be a perfect fit for you.
 We cannot always anticipate or accommodate every need of every autistic person.
-One autistic person's needs might clash with another's opposite needs.
+One autistic person's needs might clash with another's.
 In such cases, we will do our best to work out a compromise, but a little goodwill on your part may also be needed.
 See the orange boxes for more about how to deal with some common challenges.

-Autscape is run on a completely voluntary basis.
+Autscape is run on a voluntary basis with no paid staff.
 We may not be able to do everything we would like to make the ideal Autscape.
-We've done our best
+We've done our best within the limits of our knowledge, energy and resources, and the limitations of the venue and its staff.